Chapter 17: Shenandoah II: Leadership and Survival

 proficiency had prevented Triet from mounting an attack on my Dogface

 lost.
-It's also highly likely that Triet realized, that Dick was the
+It's also highly likely that Triet realized that Dick was the same

-same commander responsible for wiping out hundreds of his NVA
+commander responsible for wiping out hundreds of his NVA conscripts, as

-conscripts, as they were resting peacefully in their bunkers a day after
+they were resting peacefully in their bunkers a day after the battle of

-the battle of Xom Bo II.
-Those young conscripts were relatively easy to
+Xom Bo II.
+Those young conscripts were relatively easy to replace, but

-replace, but now Dick had also killed scores of "hard to replace" guides
+now Dick had also killed scores of "hard to replace" guides and scouts

-and scouts from the local pool of knowledgeable personnel.
-These were
+from the local pool of knowledgeable personnel.
+These were essential

-essential assets, who had been very familiar with all aspects of the
+assets who were very familiar with all aspects of the local battlefield

 Does this mean that my Dogface Battalion was starting to become a